simonkeng/simonkeng.github.io/show_canvas_code.md

 ### What is this?

-Countless mind-boggling canvas animations on [codepen](https://codepen.io/) inspired this work.
+Countless mind-boggling canvas animations on [codepen](https://codepen.io/) inspired these canvas projects.
 I learned everything from [this series](https://youtu.be/EO6OkltgudE) of videos by [Chris Courses](https://www.youtube.com/channel/UC9Yp2yz6-pwhQuPlIDV_mjA).
 I highly recommend starting with his videos, especially if you are new to JavaScript.

 ## ameebo.html